 - Fun Fact: Highest navigable lake in the world!

-- #1 Tip = Wear Sunscreen & a Hat!!!
-High Elevation = Crazy sunburn!
+- #1 Tip = Wear Sunscreen & Hat!!!
+High Elevation = Crazy sunburn

 How to Get to Lake Titicaca

-It’s easiest to visit Lake Titicaca by bus from either Arequipa, Peru or Cusco, Peru.
-Your destination will be Puno, Peru ~ which is the city closest to Lake Titicaca.
-I would not suggest flying into Puno or taking a train, as there are very few options for either; taking a bus is your best bet.
+It’s easiest to visit Lake Titicaca by bus either from Arequipa or Cusco.
+Your destination will be Puno, Peru ~ the closest city to Lake Titicaca.
+I don’t recommend flying into Puno or taking a train, as there are very few options for either.
+Taking a bus is your best bet.
 You have a wide range of options when it comes to buses: from high-end tourist buses to cheaper, more local options.
-I took a more high-end, tourist bus to Puno, and a cheaper, more local-friendly bus on the return trip to Cusco.
-Both were similar as far as comfort goes with comfortable, reclining seats & big picture windows.
-The main difference is time: the tourist bus was direct (took 8 hours), while the cheaper option made several stops, putting the journey around 10 hours.
+I took a high-end, overnight tourist bus from Cusco to Puno, and a cheaper, local bus on the return trip to Cusco.
+Both were similar as far as comfort, with reclining seats & large picture windows with great views.
+The main difference is time: the tourist bus was direct (8 hours), while the cheaper option made several stops, putting the journey around 10 hours.

 Bus Options to Puno, Peru (aka Lake Titicaca) ~ If you want to purchase your bus tickets online, here are some options: Inka Express Bus, Cruz del Sur (I took this bus), Turismo Mer, and Wonder Peru Tourist Bus.
-If you want a cheaper, more local bus option ~ I’d suggest buying directly at the bus station.
-Cusco to Puno & Arequipa to Puno are quite popular routes, and you should have plenty of options.
+If you want a cheaper, more local option ~ I’d suggest buying directly at the bus station.
+Cusco to Puno & Arequipa to Puno are popular routes, and you’ll have plenty of options.

-GWTW Tip: Do NOT take a bus straight from Lima, Peru to Puno, Peru (Lake Titicaca)!
-It will take a minimum of 19 hours, & is not a good start to your Peru trip.
-Head to Nasca, Machu Picchu (via Cusco), or Arequipa first ~ & then make your way to Lake Titicaca from there.
+GWTW Tip: DON’T take a bus straight from Lima to Puno!
+It will take a minimum of 19 hours, & unless you’re a masochist, this isn’t a good start to your Peru trip.
+Head to Nasca, Machu Picchu (via Cusco), or Arequipa first ~ then make your way to Lake Titicaca from there.